Saad007Khan/PropertyPrompts/connectivity.md

 ### Field 1: Airport

 **Search Process:**
-1. Open Google Maps, search location
-2. Search "airports near [location]"
-3. Identify closest airport
-4. Measure straight-line distance (as crow flies) using map tools
-5. Check driving route for road distance and estimated time
+1. Search: "nearest airport to [location]"
+2. Search: "distance from [location] to [nearest airport name]"
+3. Search: "[location] to [airport] driving time"
-6. Verify airport name and IATA code on airport website or IATA database
+4. Verify airport IATA code: "[airport name] IATA code"
-7. If multiple airports, note the closest and mention next nearest
+5. If multiple airports nearby, search distances to each
+6. Cross-verify with official airport websites when possible

 **Distance Calculation:**
-- Use Google Maps "Measure distance" tool
-- Measure from location center to airport terminal
+- Use distance information from search results
+- Prioritize driving/road distance over straight-line distance
 - Round to nearest whole kilometer
-- Provide driving distance (not straight-line)
+- If distance information conflicts, use most authoritative source

 **Travel Time Estimation:**
-- Use Google Maps estimated driving time (current traffic excluded)
+- Use travel time from search results when available
-- If not available, estimate using:
+- If not available, estimate using distance and speed:
   - Mixed roads (city + highway): ~50 km/h average
   - Primarily highway: ~80 km/h average
   - Urban only: ~30-40 km/h average